World leaders gather for D-Day tribute, hope for thaw on Ukraine

 The G7 summit - to which Putin was not invited because of Western anger over Russia's intervention in Ukraine - was intended "to speak with a single voice ... above all on Ukraine," Hollande said.

-Obama told reporters on Thursday that Russia would face new sanctions if it fails to recognise Ukraine's new government and does not try to calm violence from militants in the east of Russia's fellow former Soviet neighbour.
+Obama told reporters on Thursday that Russia would face new sanctions if it fails to recognize Ukraine's new government and does not try to calm violence from militants in the east of Russia's fellow former Soviet neighbor.

 "There is a path in which Russia has the capacity to engage directly with President Poroshenko now.
 He should take it," Obama said.
 "If he does not - if he continues a strategy of undermining the sovereignty of Ukraine, then we have no choice but to respond."